Tensor clustering with algebraic constraints gives interpretable groups of crosstalk mechanisms in breast cancer: Structured clustering

 \subsection{Pre-existing clusters}

-Our method can find interpretable, structured clusters from an initial unstructured partition of the data.
-As before, we find structured clusters using linear integer optimization.
-The input is an initial partition of the 504 experiments into $m$ clusters that do not have to be rectangular.
+When we have a pre-existing or initial non-rectangular clustering of the experiments, we find the nearest structured clusters using linear integer optimization.
+The input to this method is an initial partition of the 504 experiments into $m$ clusters.
 We then modify the cluster assignments to reach the closest possible interpretable, structured clustering.